 In a summary statement of deficiencies dated 10/02/2015, a complaint investigation was opened against the facility for its failure “to have a nurse’s aide have hold of a resident’s contact guard assist device (gate belts) at all times while assisting a resident to transfer or ambulate, to prevent a resident from falling.
 This applies to one resident.”
 The complaint investigation is in response to an incident reported on 9/29/2015 where documentation shows a CNA “was assisting [a resident] in toileting.

 [The resident] walked with a walker, wearing nonskid socks, gate belts intact, to the toilet.
-As [the resident] was maneuvering out of the restroom, her walker caught on the doorway causing her to lose balance and fall backwards back into the restroom.
+As [the resident] was maneuvering out of the restroom, her walker caught on the doorway causing her to lose balance and fall backward back into the restroom.
 [The CNA] who was in the doorway of the restroom, holding the gate belts, was not able to maneuver past the walker to ease the patient to the floor.
 [The resident landed on her left hip.
-Physician was made aware and x-ray done showed, new spiral of oblique fracture through the distal femoral meta-diaphysis distal to the femur stem on the left hip arthroplasty.”
+The physician was made aware and x-ray done showed a new spiral of oblique fracture through the distal femoral meta-diaphysis distal to the femur stem on the left hip arthroplasty.”

 In a summary statement of deficiencies dated 02/20/2014, a complaint investigation was opened against the facility for their failure “to report an allegation of abuse in a timely manner for [one resident] failed to obtain fingerprints for 3 out of 8 personnel files reviewed out of a total of 12 patient care technician (PCT) and failed to have detailed abuse policy which clearly documents who the abuse prohibition coordinator is and when to notify the state of alleged abuse.
 These failures have the potential to affect all 19 patients on the hospital-based extended care (skilled) unit.”